Major Repositories for Oregon Research

 Among many useful collections at the state archives, researchers will find the following:

 OREGON STATE LIBRARY Situated at 250 Winter Street NE Salem, Oregon 97301-3950).
 This facility served since 1848 as a major repository of historical and genealogical material on Oregon.
-The genealogical collection was closed in 2015.
-Many of the books were moved to the Salem Public Library.
+The genealogical collection was closed in 2015, and many of the books were moved to the Salem Public Library.

 | OREGON HISTORICAL